-Exorbitant CEO pay is not just a symbolic issue-it has contributed to rising inequality.
-CEOs are getting paid more because of their leverage over corporate boards, not because of contributions they make to their firms.
-Escalating CEO pay in recent decades has likely pulled up the pay of other top earners.
-This concentration of earnings at the top leaves fewer gains for ordinary workers.
+CEOs are getting paid more because of their leverage over corporate boards, not because of their skills or contributions they make to their firms.
+Exorbitant CEO pay has contributed to rising inequality in recent decades as it has likely pulled up the pay of other top earners-concentrating earnings at the top and leaving fewer gains for ordinary workers.